stanleyogada/OGADA-SWIFT-BANKING-FRONTEND/README.md

 <a href="https://opay-demo-peach.vercel.app/">Production Link</a> 🚀

 An application solely for education purposes!
+This is a DEMO simple banking application that allows users to create accounts, deposit, withdraw, and transfer funds between accounts.

 **There are no .env files for the projects**